crt10/tic-tac-toe-react/README.md

 The purpose of this project was to get to know the React workflow.
 Also learned how to use Javascript in the process.
 Will further develop this beyond the original tutorial over time in order to be able to write more advanced projects.
-Currenty hosted on http://meme-werld.fun, so you can check it out!
+Currenty hosted on https://meme-werld.fun, so you can check it out!

 ## Plans:
-* Full redesign of UI
+* ~~Full redesign of UI~~
-* Option to choose between 2 Player or AI
+* ~~Option to choose between 2 Player or AI~~
-* Smart Tic-Tac-Toe AI algorithm
+* ~~Smart Tic-Tac-Toe AI algorithm~~
 * The additional challenges listed at the bottom of https://reactjs.org/tutorial/tutorial.html
+	* Display the location for each move in the format (col, row) in the move history list.
+	* Bold the currently selected item in the move list.
+	* Rewrite Board to use two loops to make the squares instead of hardcoding them.
+	* Add a toggle button that lets you sort the moves in either ascending or descending order.
+	* When someone wins, highlight the three squares that caused the win.
+	* When no one wins, display a message about the result being a draw.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).